When you’re planning a visit to one of our Ann Arbor or Detroit museums, it’s hard to know where to begin. There’s so much to see and do!

 Families can book a flight experience on the B-17, B-25, C-47 or WACO Biplane May through October.
 Special events are also offered throughout the year.

-This article was originally published in 2015 and was recently updated for 2017.
+This article was originally published in 2015 and is updated regularly.